Logo ESPAÑOL

 Last but not least, the loss of pristine nesting habitat is reducing the rate of repopulation of the species as beaches are consumed for tourism or industrial projects.
 Coastal development brings with it invasive dune plant species that make nest digging difficult.
 Off-road vehicles run rampant, compacting the sand and suffocating eggs.
 Nocturnal lighting from hotels, homes and streets can confuse the hatchlings’ ability to navigate safely and quickly toward the ocean.
 And it can be only assumed that global climate change will further contribute to this loss of habitat if, as projected, a substantial sea rise occurs.

-Unchecked human exploitation of sea turtles, the continued systemic denial of the connection between human activity and environmental contamination and degradation, and our patent disregard for the health of the environment and all of its unique ecosystems have placed the sea turtle, among many other species, in a tightening, downward spiral.
+Unchecked human exploitation of sea turtles, the continued systemic denial of the connection between human activity, environmental contamination and degradation, and our patent disregard for the health of the environment and all of its unique ecosystems have placed the sea turtle, among many other species, in a tightening, downward spiral.
 However, there are a growing number of individuals worldwide who have taken up the call to explore and address these issues as they pertain to sea turtles and in doing so, perhaps these efforts will have some rippling effect in the collective consciousness.

 Conservation Programs—Grupo Tortuguero de las Californias (GTC)

-In 1999, a small group of international scientists, community activists and local fishermen came together in Loreto, BCS for the first time to form The Sea Turtle Conservation network of the Californias, now officially known as Grupo Tortuguero de las Californias.
+In 1999, a small group of international scientists, community activists and local fishermen came together in Loreto, BCS for the first time to form The Sea Turtle Conservation Network of the Californias, now officially known as Grupo Tortuguero de las Californias.
 Their goal was to better understand and address the factors that were leading to the decline in the Eastern Pacific sea turtle populations.
 A drastic decline had been witnessed in nesting populations worldwide during the 1970’s and 1980’s.
 By the mid 1990’s marine scientists and environmental groups were becoming ever more alarmed by the continued decline.

 Grupo Tortuguero MeetingIn Michoacán, on one beach alone, the number of nesting females coming ashore during a weekend-long arribada was seen to decline from 25,000 in 1970 to less than 500 in 1999 (just 2% of the previous population).
 The meeting launched Grupo Tortuguero’s conservation work which started with a few fishing villages where there was a history of heavy poaching as well as an expressed interest in the project by local people.
 In the intervening years, the group has brought together fishermen, poachers (now ex-), government officials, scientists, school children, business people and environmental activists to work both within individual communities and on a regionally coordinated basis.
 The group uses a number of different approaches and works to promote behaviors and social norms that will help to preserve turtles and their environment.

-2005 Sea Turtle Conservation Week, Mulegé
+Environmental Education Fair 2005 Sea Turtle Conservation Week, Mulegé

 Turtle Costume